NIGMS/RNA-Seq-Differential-Expression-Analysis/GoogleCloud/README.md

 ### Gemini (Optional)

 Generative AI is available for this tutorial in the form of Gemini if you would like to use it.
-To run it, please reference Tutorial 1 or run the following code.
+To run it, please reference Tutorial 1 or run the following code within the cell of a submodule notebook.

 ```!pip install -q google-generativeai google-cloud-secret-manager
 !pip install -q git+https://github.com/NIGMS/NIGMS-Sandbox-Repository-Template.git#subdirectory=llm_integrations